 Belogradchik Rocks

-Magura Cave and Deep-Cave Wine Tasting: Drive 20 minutes to one of Bulgaria’s largest caves, famous for some of the earliest prehistoric cave paintings in Europe.
-The cave maintains a constant 12°C (53°F) temperature, and a local winery utilizes one of the deep caverns (called the Bat Gallery) to age natural sparkling wines and heavy reds.
-Here, you can experience a unique wine tasting underground, surrounded by stalactites.
+What to See in the Area: Visit the Belogradchik Fortress (Kaleto), where you can hike through the historic remains for panoramic views over the valley.
+Drive 20 minutes to one of Bulgaria’s largest caves – Magura – famous for some of the earliest prehistoric cave paintings in Europe.
+The cave maintains a constant 12°C (53°F) temperature, and a local winery uses one of the deep caverns to age natural sparkling wines.
+Inside, you can experience a unique wine tasting underground, surrounded by stalactites.

 Bulgaria's Rose Valley

-The Rose Festivals: If visiting in late May and early June, plan your trip aroind the rose festivals in Kazanlak or Karlovo.
+What to See Around the Rose Valley: If visiting in late May and early June, plan your trip around the rose festivals in Kazanlak or Karlovo.
 Here you can take part in traditional morning rose picking, enjoy folklore dances, and parades.

-Local Tip: The Rose Valley is best explored in May and early June.
+Pro Tip: The Rose Valley is best explored in May and early June.
 This is when the roses are blooming, and the region is busiest.
 To better plan your visit, check out our Guide to Visiting Bulgaria’s Rose Valley.

 Varna: Bulgaria's Coastal Capital

-The city is globally famous among historians as the cradle of the oldest European civilization; in 1972, a prehistoric burial site called the Varna Necropolis was accidentally discovered here.
-Over 3,000 artifacts were found, including the oldest gold treasure in the world, dating back to the 5th millennium BC.
+Varna is the third-largest city in Bulgaria, often referred to as the country’s “sea capital.”
+The city is globally famous among historians as the cradle of the oldest European civilization.
+In 1972, a prehistoric burial site called the Varna Necropolis was accidentally discovered here.
+Over 3,000 artifacts were found, including the oldest golden treasure in the world, dating back to the 5th millennium BC.

 Bulgaria's Lavender Fields